lmaccherone/documentdb-utils/README.md

 * Automatically handles 429 throttling responses by retrying after the delay specified by the prior operation.

-* Automatically deals with early termination of stored procedures for exceeding resources.
+* Sproc execution continuation.
+Automatically deals with early termination of stored procedures for exceeding resources.
 Just follow a simple pattern (memoization like that used in a reduce function) for writing your stored procedures.
 The state will be shipped back to the calling side and the stored procedure will be called again picking back up right where it left off.
+I want to upgrade this to serialize a sproc execution continuation in a document or attachment so we don't have to ship the state  back and forth.
+The state for a call to documentdb-lumenize/cube can get pretty large.

 ### Extended functionality ###

 * `<old-method>Array(..., callback)` as short-hand for `.toArray()` calls.
-Example:  `readDocumentsArray(collectionLink, callback)`
+Example:  `readDocumentsArray(collectionLink, callback)`.
+This alone makes it easier to use higher order async functions, but I'm not done yet.

 * `<old-method>Multi(linkArray, ..., callback)` and `<old-method>ArrayMulti(linkArray, ..., callback)` as automatic fan-out to multiple collections, sprocs, etc. for each method whose first parameter is a link.
 If you want to run the same query against multiple collections or call a sproc by the same name in different collections, you can now do that with one line.
 The results are automatically aggregated into a single callback response.
 Example: `executeStoredProcedureMulti(arrayOfCollecitonLinks, 'countDocuments', callback)`.